The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Icarus](https://xivapi.com/i/003000/003663_hr1.png)

-* Gapcloser
+* Gap closer
 * Can target a party member or an enemy
 * 45 second cooldown
 * No damage or other effects, so should be used when needed rather than on cooldown
-* 25 yard range is fairly big, but will not span the entire width of many arenas
+* 25-yalm range is fairly big, but will not span the entire width of many arenas

-You are the only healer who has a gapcloser, so make use of it.
+You are the only healer who has a gap closer, so make use of it.

 ## Soteria